sent-hil/es_utils/README.md

     $ gem install es_utils

 ## Api
-    require "elasticsearch"

-    # be sure to require only AFTER `elasticsearch` gem
+    # this requires `elasticsearch`, so you don't have to again
     require "es_utils"

 ### Kibana